niravradia/CodeJam-Solutions/README.md

     A) Triangle Trilemma - Correct for both data sets

-    B) The Price Is Wrong - Incomplete
+    B) The Price Is Wrong - Correct for both data sets

     C) Random Route - Correct for both data sets